 This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-The FTSE 100 is alive and she is kicking! after several weeks of pullback since its 2019 highs, the index managed to bounce off a 7129 support and reach right up to the floor of the previous multi-month range that we have seen so much of this year.
+The UK 100 is alive and she is kicking! after several weeks of pullback since its 2019 highs, the index managed to bounce off a 7129 support and reach right up to the floor of the previous multi-month range that we have seen so much of this year.

 Is this 3.2% bounce off the support the beginning of a larger uptrend?
 Is it merely just a small move up before another sell-off will resume?